vojtechruz/vojtechruzicka-blog/src/posts/javafx-hello-world/index.md

 Scene primaryScene = new Scene(helloWorldLabel);
 ```

 You can see that `Scene` only accepts one child component.
 What if we want more?
 You need to use a layout then, which is a component, that can have multiple children and arranges them on the screen depending on the layout used.
-We'll cover layouts later in the series.
+We'll cover layouts [later in the series](/javafx-layouts-basic).

-TODO layouts link

 To make it slightly more visually appealing, let's center the label vertically on the screen.